Author: Ameeba

 Conceptual Example Code

-This is a conceptual example of how the vulnerability might be exploited.
-This example represents an XML document with an entity declaration pointing to an arbitrary URL:
+Below is a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP request with a potentially malicious payload:

 Overview